opensearch-project/data-prepper/data-prepper-plugins/opensearch/README.md

 * `region` (Optional) : The AWS region to use for credentials.
 Defaults to [standard SDK behavior to determine the region](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/region-selection.html).
 * `sts_role_arn` (Optional) : The STS role to assume for requests to AWS.
 Defaults to null, which will use the [standard SDK behavior for credentials](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials.html).
 * `sts_header_overrides` (Optional): A map of header overrides to make when assuming the IAM role for the sink plugin.
+* `serverless` (Optional): A boolean flag to indicate the OpenSearch backend is Amazon OpenSearch Serverless.
+Default to `false`.

 ## Metrics
 ### Management Disabled Index Type